-Amy Mello has vast experience working with the preparation of Massachusetts, Rhode Island and federal estate tax returns for residents and non-residents of Massachusetts and Rhode Island.
-It is important to understand that n estate tax is a tax on your right to transfer property at your death.
+Amy Mello has vast experience working with the preparation of federal estate tax returns for residents and nonresidents of Massachusetts and Rhode Island.
+It is important to understand that an estate tax is a tax on your right to transfer property at your death.

 It is levied on the transfer of a person’s assets after death.
 There are three aspects of the federal estate tax that must be addressed, including estate taxes, gift taxes and generation-skipping transfer taxes.
 Working with an experienced attorney to plan for estate tax preparation can help to minimize or avoid federal estate taxes as a part of an overall approach to proper estate planning.

 The Automatic Estate Tax Lien Is An Unwanted Surprise

 One of the most often overlooked aspects of estate tax return preparation is the automatic estate tax lien that attaches to any real estate that is located in Massachusetts and in Rhode Island when a property owner dies.
 No notice of this lien is sent and it creates a cloud on the title to the real property.
 It attaches even if the owner was a resident of another state when he or she died.
 The automatic estate tax lien may be removed in one of two ways in both states: